Room Information

 Once you move your belongings into your new room, please discard any garbage and boxes inside the trash areas located on every floor.
 Garbage bags should be discarded in the garbage bins, boxes and large items should be broken down and left inside the trash room.
 We highly appreciate you return the moving bins back to the lobby area.

-While in your room, please check that your TV, internet, AC/heat, etc. are working and let us know if you find any issues.
+While in your room, please check that your internet, AC/heat, etc. are working and let us know if you find any issues.
 While we do not foresee any problems with your room, we might have missed something and it is important for you to report it upon move-in.

 During the first week of the semester, there will be several opportunities to meet your neighbors and the St. George Towers staff.
 In addition, you will learn a lot about the building, the neighborhood and all of the exciting in-person and online events that will be offered during your stay.